Low-carbon labware: Setting the standard for product transparency and sustainability

 Leading by example

-Back in September 2021, SelectScience interviewed Labcon’s Lead Scientist Scott Weitze to hear more about the California-based company’s long-standing commitment to reducing the carbon intensity and environmental impact of its labware and manufacturing operations, which resulted in an 89% reduction in greenhouse gases produced per case of product.
+Back in September 2021, SelectScience interviewed Labcon’s Lead Scientist Scott Weitze to learn more about the California-based company’s long-standing commitment to reducing the carbon intensity and environmental impact of its labware and manufacturing operations, which resulted in an 89% reduction in greenhouse gases produced per case of product.

 ACT Label

-The ACT (Accountability, Consistency, and Transparency) label aims to take a holistic look at what makes a lab product sustainable, scoring various aspects of design and manufacturing to give an overall Environmental Impact Factor (EIF).
+The ACT (Accountability, Consistency, and Transparency) label aimed to take a holistic look at what makes a lab product sustainable, scoring various aspects of design and manufacturing to give an overall Environmental Impact Factor (EIF).
 At the time of the first interview, Labcon had already certified many of its products with the ACT label, with its ZAP™ Aerosol Filter Pipet Tip achieving the best score of all the consumables enrolled in the program at the time.
 Since then, it has built on the first round of certifications with newly certified labware.
-We reached out to Scott Weitze and Frédéric Laboroi, Regional Manager for Labcon, to hear how their ACT-certified product offerings have evolved and expanded.
+We reached out to Scott Weitze and Frédéric Laboroi, Regional Manager for Labcon, to learn how their ACT-certified product offerings have evolved and expanded.

 Eclipse Pipette Tip Refill System